“You’re a poet, man!”

 It’s where the wisdom lies.

-“I love that quote,” Jack says, “because, paradoxically, to know one’s self is to know humanity from the inside… and it helps us sell more effectively.
-It helps us persuade and influence others.”
+“I love that quote,” Jack says, “because, paradoxically, to know one’s self from the inside is to understand humanity from the inside… and it helps us sell more effectively.
+It helps us tell more compelling stories.
+It helps us pitch, persuade and influence with more power.”

 Numbers and results matter.
 Yet if we seek to lead people, influence people, persuade people, we need to focus on the human condition.

 Strategy and execution are most effective when they have people at the center.
 So is sales performance.